 You’ll receive all the supplies needed to make 24 shaker cups filled with Vampire Slime.
 It’s the most original take-home party favor you’ve ever seen.
 You’ll also learn how to make color-changing vampire veins that are guaranteed to make your guests scream with delight.
 Finally, you’ll learn how to capture a spooky, glowing image on a piece of phosphorescent paper using a battery-powered black light wand.

 Sign up for our Steve Spangler Science Club, and we’ll send you a free experiment each month, plus new products and offers.

 Need more Halloween science activities to sink your teeth into?
 Check out our collection of Halloween science experiments.
 That’s not all!
 Let your kids explore different science disciplines this season with our collection of STEM Halloween activities.
 They’re a scary-good time!

 Remember these safety rules when using dry ice:

-- This is not a toy.
-For demonstration purposes only.
+- Dry ice is not a toy.
+It is for demonstration purposes only

 Where to Purchase Dry Ice

-Remember the science when purchasing dry ice.
-Dry ice turns from a solid into a gas – a process called sublimation.
-In other words, the dry ice in the grocery bag will literally vanish in about a day.
-The experts tell us that dry ice will sublimate at a rate of 5 to 10 pounds every 24 hours in a typical Styrofoam chest.
-So, again, it’s best to purchase the dry ice as close to the time you need it as possible.
+Remember the science when purchasing dry ice: dry ice turns from a solid into a gas in a process called sublimation.
+In other words, the dry ice in a grocery bag will literally vanish in about a day.
+The experts tell us that dry ice will sublimate at a rate of five to 10 pounds every 24 hours in a typical Styrofoam chest.
+Again, it’s best to purchase the dry ice as close to the time you need it as possible.
 This is the one time when last minute shopping is necessary.
-If you are planning to perform a number of dry ice demonstrations, purchase 5 to 10 pounds.
+If you are planning to perform several dry ice demonstrations, purchase five to 10 pounds.